oyeluckydps/PC_jokespace/generator/generator_code_plan.md

 - Both first-order and higher-order jokes generated by default
 - Batch size of 5 for async processing by default
 - 3 retry attempts for LLM calls by default
+- DSPy cache enabled by default (bypass_cache=False)

 **What This File Should Achieve:**
 - Provide intuitive command-line interface requiring minimal user knowledge
 - Support all major execution modes through clear arguments with proper validation
 - Integrate seamlessly with existing PC_jokespace structure and judge system
 - Present results clearly and helpfully to users based on execution mode
-- Handle configuration parameters for async processing and retry logic
+- Handle configuration parameters for async processing, retry logic, and cache control
 - Contain minimum working code focused on effective CLI functionality
 - Work correctly when called via `python -m generator.cli` from PC_jokespace root
 - Validate arguments and provide clear error messages for invalid configurations
+- Pass bypass_cache flag through to both generation and judge systems

 ## Extended Utility Functions